How Many Cows are on Canadian Dairy Farms?

 Article 3 min

 Dairy farms in Canada come in all shapes and sizes, and vary by region.
-But at an average size of 96 milking cows per farm, Canadian dairy farms might be smaller than you think.
+But at a simple average size of 105 milking cows per farm, Canadian dairy farms might be smaller than you think.

 By DFC - PLC, Communications Team